 - Department of Health (to do with hospitals and the NHS)

 MPs cannot help resolve private disputes with neighbours or employers, family arguments or consumer matters.
 MPs cannot interfere with matters of legal process including court decisions.
 MPs may also not be able to support one constituent if, in doing so, they will deprive another.

-Nick doesn't have any control over Enfield Council and if your problem relates to the local authority, the first contact should be with your local councillors.
+The MP doesn't have any control over Enfield Council and if your problem relates to the local authority, the first contact should be with your local councillors.
 You can check who your ward councillors are here.